-The SIM uses master clocks, 2X system clock at a maximum of 64MHz, from the OCCS module to produce the peripheral and system (core and memory) clocks at a maximum of 32MHz.
+The SIM uses master clocks, 2X system clock at a maximum of 64 MHz, from the OCCS module to produce the peripheral and system (core and memory) clocks at a maximum of 32 MHz.
 It divides the master clock by two and gates it with appropriate power mode and clock gating controls.
-The high speed peripheral clock from OCCS operates at three times the system clock for PWM and Quad Timer module at a maximum of 96MHz.
+The high speed peripheral clock input from OCCS operates at three times the system clock for PWM and Quad Timer module at a maximum of 96 MHz.

 The OCCS configuration controls the operating frequency of the SIM's master clocks.
 In the OCCS, either an external clock or the relaxation oscillator can be selected as the master clock source (MSTR_OSC).
-The relaxation oscillator can be operated at full speed (8MHz), standby speed (200kHz), or powered down.
-An 8MHz clock can be multiplied to 192 MHz using the PLL and postscaled to provide a variety of high speed clock rates.
-Either the postscaled PLL output or input clock of PLL signal can be selected to produce the master clocks to the SIM.
-When the PLL is not selected, the high speed peripheral clock is disabled and the 2X system clock is input clock from either internal relaxation oscillator or external clock source.
+When selected, the relaxation oscillator can be operated at full speed (8 MHz), standby speed (200 kHz), or powered down.
+An 8 MHz clock can be multiplied to 192 MHz using the PLL and postscaled to provide a variety of high speed clock rates.
+Either the postscaled PLL output or the input clock of the PLL signal can be selected to produce the master clocks to the SIM.
+When the PLL is not selected, the high speed peripheral clock is disabled and the 2x system clock is the input clock from either the internal relaxation oscillator or from an external clock source.

 In combination with the OCCS module, the SIM provides power modes (see Section 6.5), clock enables (SIM_PCE register, CLK_DIS, ONCE_EBL), and clock rate controls (TCR, PCR) to provide flexible control of clocking and power utilization.
 The SIM's clock enable controls can be used to disable individual clocks when not needed.
 The clock rate controls enable the high speed clocking option for the Timer channels and PWM but require the PLL to be on and selected.
-Refer to the 56F801X Peripheral User Manual for further details.
+Refer to the 56F801X Peripheral Reference Manual for further details.